Gym Design Health Safety Considerations

 9. Electrical Safety:

-- Gym Design Role: Ensure that electrical outlets and wiring are installed correctly and safely.
+- Gym Design Role: Ensure electrical outlets and wiring are installed correctly and safely.
 Use tamper-resistant outlets to protect children and minimize the risk of electrical shock.

 10. Inadequate Space Planning: